-Hello and welcome back to our Year 6 classes for their final term at Southmead Primary School!
+Hello and welcome back to our Year 6 classes!

-In Year 6 we have Holly class with Miss Duffy, Palm Tree class with Miss Hsien and Sycamore class with Miss Dyer.
-We are continued to be helped by Miss Quain, Miss Sladeckova and Mr Wellstead.
+In Year 6 we have Holly class with Mrs Hall and Sycamore class with Mr Mac.
+We continue to be supported by Miss Quain, Mr Osai and Mrs Hollingsworth.

 This is a very busy stage of the year for our children, and it is vital that they are consolidating and building upon their knowledge in the build up to their end of KS2 assessments.

-In maths we will be covering topics including: ratio and proportion, shape, perimeter and area, measurements, time problems and problem solving in a range of contexts.
+In maths we will be covering topics including: fractions involving addition, subtraction, multiplication and division, ratio and proportion, shape, perimeter, area, measurements, time problems and problem solving in a range of contexts.

 In English we will be making strong links to Ancient Greece starting with looking at Greek Myths.
 We will then be looking at democracy, using these topics to help strengthen our writing in a variety of ways including persuasion, debates and recounts.